Skip to main contentSkip to footer

 GDPR, data residency, and DPAs

-AI Design Blueprint hosting and data-at-rest are on Google Cloud Run in europe-west2 (London, UK).
+AI Design Blueprint compute runs on Google Cloud Run, and data at rest, the database and its backups, is in Cloud SQL, kept in the UK/EEA (Google Cloud europe-west2, London).
 The primary cross-border flow is the code and context you submit to architect.validate / architect.certify, processed by OpenAI in the United States as a sub-processor under the EU Standard Contractual Clauses and UK Addendum (no-training, subject to OpenAI's API data-retention terms); AI Design Blueprint does not retain it as raw implementation context.
 Designed in line with UK and EU GDPR data-minimisation principles.
 For organisations deploying on the Teams plan, we provide a standard Data Processing Agreement (DPA) on request, contact us via the support page to initiate.
 The public MCP, by design, is unlikely to require a DPA from your legal team because it does not act as a data processor for personal data: it only receives structured query IDs and returns public doctrine content.
 Document the integration in your Records of Processing Activities (ROPA) as a read-only reference API similar to a public documentation endpoint.

 Signal tools, explicit opt-in only